 A budget for Bitcoin mining includes the cost of purchasing or leasing the equipment, having it delivered and set up in a colocation facility, the rent for the rack space at the facility plus an estimate of the charges for electricity usage.
 It may be possible to buy used equipment; however, since the electrical power is the highest cost element in Bitcoin mining, choose the best equipment possible that is more efficient in terms of data processing speed.

 For best results, look for a colocation facility located near a renewable energy source, such as a hydroelectric power plant, a solar power installation, or a wind farm.
 Look for the lowest-cost electricity as possible.
 Try to find a colocation facility designed for Bitcoin mining.
 Such a facility will not need heavy security, just modest protection from equipment theft.
-Make sure there is insurance covering the equipment if stolen or damaged.

 If there is an option to choose a tier-one facility with no redundancy and that strongly reduces the colocation rental price, then it is a good idea to choose such a center over a more expensive tier-four facility.